-Do not skip this step!
-For purposes of truly establishing your business, I recommend applying for an EIN and creating either a Sole Proprietorship or an LLC.
+This is a step not to be missed, most importantly when it comes to tax time.
+For purposes of truely establishing your business, I recommend applying for an EIN and creating either a Sole Proprietorship or an LLC.
 Let me define the differences:

 Basically, the main distinction with the two is what happens if you are ever sued.
 If you are sued as a sole proprietor, your personal assets are up for grabs.
 However, as an LLC, they are suing company assets and personal assets are protected.